-After Agatha Christie had spent a few weeks here in 1929, introducing the harbour of Pollença to world of literature in her love story Problem at Pollensa Bay, not forgetting to mention the magical beauty of its lighting, Britons expert in detecting good holiday locations began to arrive for their summer breaks.
+After Agatha Christie had spent a few weeks here in 1929, introducing the harbour of Pollença to the world of literature in her love story Problem at Pollensa Bay, not forgetting to mention the magical beauty of its lighting, Britons expert in detecting good holiday locations began to arrive for their summer breaks.

 Among them were famous names such as Winston Churchill and shipping multi-millionaire Aristotle Onassis.

-Some of the flair from the days when men were gentlemen remains and seaside resort is vaguely reminiscent of the idyllic fishing villages found in Cornwall.
+Some of the flair from the days when men were gentlemen remains and the seaside resort is vaguely reminiscent of the idyllic fishing villages found in Cornwall.

 Puerto Pollensa Tourism

 Port de Pollensa soon became affordable for the less well-endowed and after the Second World War was one of the first main tourist resorts on the island.

 English-speakers still dominate the fishing port in the summer months, on the surface at least; what they probably fail to realise is just how many of Spain’s celebrated public figures regularly gather here to discuss affairs with fellow politicians, negotiate deals with business associates or meet up with old friends.

 Despite the often dubious blessing of tourism, Port de Pollenca has managed to retain much of its character.